Nuclear weapons of Israel: Missiles

 In January 2008, Israel carried out the successful test launch of a long-range, ballistic missile capable of carrying a nuclear warhead from the reported launch site at the Palmachim Airbase south of Tel Aviv.
 Israeli radio identified the missile as a Jericho III and the Hebrew YNet news Web site quoted unnamed defence officials as saying the test had been "dramatic" and that the new missile can reach "extremely long distances", without elaborating.
 Soon after the successful test launch, Isaac Ben-Israel, a retired army general and Tel Aviv University professor, told Israeli Channel 2 TV:

 Everybody can do the math and understand that the significance is that we can reach with a rocket engine to every point in the world.

 The test came two days after Ehud Olmert, then Israel's Prime Minister, warned that "all options were on the table to prevent Tehran from acquiring nuclear weapons" and a few months later Israel bombed a suspected Syrian nuclear facility built with extensive help from North Korea.
 At the same time, regional defense experts said that by the beginning of 2008, Israel had already launched a programme to extend the range of its existing Jericho II ground attack missiles.
 The Jericho-II B missile is capable of sending a one ton nuclear payload 5,000 kilometers.
-The range of Israels' Jericho II B missiles is reportedly capable of being modified to carry nuclear warheads no heavier than 500 kg over 7,800 km, making it an ICBM.
+The range of Israel's' Jericho II B missiles is reportedly capable of being modified to carry nuclear warheads no heavier than 500 kg over 7,800 km, making it an ICBM.
 It is estimated that Israel has between 50 and 100 Jericho II B missiles based at facilities built in the 1980s.
 The number of Jericho III missiles that Israel possesses is unknown.

 Aircraft

+F-15 and F-16

 Israel's fighter aircraft have been cited as possible nuclear delivery systems.
 The Israeli Aerial refueling fleet of modified Boeing 707s and the use of external and conformal fuel tanks gives Israeli F-15, F-15I and F-16 fighter bombers strategic reach, as demonstrated in Operation Wooden Leg.

+F-35I

+It is widely speculated that the F-35I Adir may be able to carry nuclear weapons, as it is a derivative of the US nuclear-capable F-35A Lightning II.
+In 2018, Israeli Channel 2 reported in 2014 that, following Lockheed Martin's nuclear-capable upgrades, allowing some F-35As' weapons systems and software to interface with US permissive action links, a senior US official had declined to comment on whether Israel had requested the same upgrade to its F-35Is.
+In 2021, the Federation of American Scientists (FAS) assessed the most likely Israeli airbases actively assigned nuclear missions were Tel Nof Airbase and Hatzerim Airbase, which at the time did not operate F-35I squadrons.
+FAS previously assessed in 2014 the most likely airbases were Tel Nof and Nevatim Airbase.
+Nevatim Airbase was scheduled to receive F-35Is in 2017 and was operating three squadrons by 2021.